St. Louis Browns: War era

-The Browns spent the 1944 season in a vigorous three-way race with the Tigers and Yankees for the pennant.
-On the final day of the season, before a sellout crowd of 35,518–their first sellout since 1924–they defeated the Yankees 5–2.
-Minutes earlier, the Tigers lost 4–1 to the Washington Senators, giving the Browns the pennant by a single game.
+The Browns spent the season in a vigorous three-way race with the Tigers and Yankees for the pennant.
+On the final day of the season, before a sellout crowd of 35,518—their first sellout since 1924—they defeated the Yankees, 5–2.
+Minutes earlier, the Tigers had lost, 4–1, to the Washington Senators, giving the Browns the pennant by a single game.
 They thus became the last of the 16 teams that made up the major leagues from 1903 to 1960 to play in a World Series.
-By comparison, the other seven American League teams had won at least three pennants.
+By comparison, the other seven American League teams had each won at least three pennants.

 In the 1944 World Series, the Browns were decided underdogs against their tenants, the Cardinals.
 It would be the last World Series played entirely in one stadium until the 2020 World Series played in Arlington, Texas.
 While the Browns lost in six games, they won two of the first three games, and the final three games were very close.
 Despite losing the Series, Barnes took heart in outdrawing the Cardinals by almost 40,000 fans.
 It would be the only time after 1925 that the Browns would outdraw the Cardinals.

 The 1945 Browns muddled through much of the early part of the season.
 However, in August, Barnes abruptly sold his stake in the team to minority owner and refrigeration magnate Richard Muckerman, who retained DeWitt as general manager.
 While the Browns had the best record in the league from the time Muckerman closed on his purchase, the hole from earlier in the season was too much to overcome, and they finished in third place with an 81–70 record.
 Despite fielding less than top-level talent, they were only six games behind the Tigers for first.

 The 1945 season may be best remembered for the Browns' signing of utility outfielder Pete Gray, the only one-armed major league position player in history.
 However, the players felt that Gray was dragging down the team.
 After Muckerman bought the team, he signed manager Luke Sewell to a two-year contract, and Sewell significantly cut back Gray's playing time.
 Gray was sent to the minors after the season, and never played in the major leagues again.

 Although it was not apparent at the time, the Browns had crested.
 They would never have another winning season in St. Louis.
-Indeed, 1944 and 1945 were two of only eight winning seasons they enjoyed in the 31 years after nearly winning the pennant in 1922.
+Indeed, 1944 and 1945 were two of only six winning seasons they enjoyed in the 31 years after nearly winning the pennant in 1922.
+They were also two of only seven seasons finishing fourth or better.